Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 It is always a good idea to see a therapist regularly and/or find a support group that can be your outlet for processing your own emotions.
 Plus, this can help set you up for a strong, healthy relationship when your partner is ready to seek treatment.
 Groups like Al-Anon are support groups for friends and families of substance abusers.

 If you have children, avoid turning to them for support or saying anything negative about your partner in front of them.
-You want your children to have a positive view of their parent, even if they are currently addicted to drugs or alcohol.
-If your kids see your partner engaging in drug using behavior or asks why they are in rehab, you can say that the parent is sick and is getting help.
+You want your children to have a positive view of their parents, even if they are currently addicted to drugs or alcohol.
+If your kids see your partner engaging in drug-using behavior or asks why they are in rehab, you can say that the parent is sick and is getting help.
 You can say things like, “We love Mom, and when she’s not doing these things she can act unlike herself and she can scare us.
 But right now, she is really sick and once she gets better this behavior will stop.”

 If you have teenage children, you can consider asking them to join Alateen, the young person version of Al-Anon.